Babraakinyi/Babraakinyi/README.md

   Exploratory Data Analysis on Uber ride dataset: demand trends, customer ratings, cancellations, and revenue insights.

 - **Crossfit Athletes Deadlift Prediction**
   Analyzing & Feature Engineering sports and fitness performance dataset in crossfit athletes to uncover, predict: training patterns and wellness insights.

+- **Apparel-Sales-Forecasting**
+  A data analytics and forecasting project using Python and Jupyter Notebook.
+Explores apparel sales, pricing, brand performance, and customer behavior to uncover trends and prepare data for future predictive modeling.

 ---